Energy Savings Tips for Small Businesses

 Budderfly provides premium energy-efficient upgrades for small businesses with zero upfront cost to you.
 LED lighting, HVAC, refrigeration, and smart thermostats are just a few of the upgrades we cover.
 We then share the cost savings from our customers’ utility bills.
 Our income is tied directly to your energy savings.

-We handle setup, costs and maintenance.
+Energy efficiency as a service (EEaaS) Company handles setup, costs and maintenance.
 Upgrade recommendations are tailored to the needs of your business.
 We also provide one simple monthly bill, so it’s easy to review your energy expenses.

 To learn more about your energy-saving options, contact our team.
 Creating energy efficiency in your small business is less overwhelming with the help and knowledge of an industry expert.